US Bank Mortgage Review 2019

 US Bank Mortgage Products, Fees, and Conditions

 - Conventional Fixed Rate Mortgage – US Bank offers loan terms of 30, 20, 15 and 10 years.
-Rates range from 4.1-4.6% and are based on a credit score of 740.
 Conventional loans are typically the most popular loan and require a down payment of at least 5 percent.
 Fixed rate mortgages are a good option for buyers planning on staying in the home for a long period of time and who do not want their interest rate to change.

-- Adjustable Rate Mortgage– requires a high credit score of 740 or higher and rates are about 4-4.4%.
+- Adjustable Rate Mortgage– requires a high credit score of 620 or higher.
 US Bank offers adjustable rate mortgages in 10, 5, and 3 year loan terms.
 ARM’s are best for those who only plan on being in the home for a short period of time or investors looking for a quick turnaround.
 This type of loan has a fixed interest rate for the initial period, but then changes annually each year over the life of the loan.
 Since the rates for the initial fixed period are often lower, those who end up staying in the home can refinance to a fixed mortgage.

-- FHA Mortgage – is available in 15 or 30 year terms with rates currently about 4.5%.
-FHA loans are geared towards those with lower credit scores and little down payment.
+- FHA Mortgage – is available in 15 or 30 year terms FHA loans are geared towards those with lower credit scores and little down payment.

-- VA Mortgage – is available in 15 or 30 year terms with rates around 4.6-4.9%.
+- VA Mortgage – is available in 15 or 30 year terms.
 VA loans are for eligible military service members and certain family members.
 They help current and former military members afford a home even with lower credit scores and no down payment.

 - Jumbo – US bank typically requires a 700 credit score to qualify for a Jumbo loan.
-You can get a jumbo loan in 15, 20, and 30 year terms with rates averaging in the mid 4%.
+You can get a jumbo loan in 15, 20, and 30 year terms.
 Jumbo loans are for homes with a higher value that don’t meet that standard conforming loan limits.

 - Refinancing options are also available for conventional, FHA, and VA loans.
 Cash out refinancing options are also available as well as streamline refinances if you are an existing US bank mortgage customer.

 - Home equity (HE) loans and home equity lines of credit (HELOC) are also offered.
-They are available in 5,10,15,20, and 30 year terms and the interest rates vary from about 6-7.5 percent.
+They are available in 5,10,15,20, and 30 year terms.
 Home equity and HELOCs are often an attractive offer because the interest rates can be lower than other forms of credit like credit cards.
 Funds can be used for a variety of things such as home repairs, school, or other large purchases and may even be tax deductible.
 You can borrow anywhere between $15,000 to $750,000 and in California even up to one million.
 Things like credit history, debt, and value of your home will affect home much you are able to a borrower.
 Loan origination fees may apply, but there are no closing costs for HE and HELOC’s.

 You can use our extensive set of calculators determine which of the loans are better for you, whether to get a 15 or 30-year loan, whether to refinance, how much home you can afford, whether to make extra payments and more.